 Running a public service might not be a simple feat, but its purpose is: it’s all about the citizens.
 From communities, to local workers and business - it's all about bettering those you serve, and not necessarily the government operating the service.
-Affordability, efficiency, and the ability to respond to what your citizens want and when they want it is fundamental to successfully running a service.
+Affordability, efficiency, and the ability to respond to what your citizens want and when they want it is fundamental to successfully running a service within the public sector.

 And in a readily disrupted industry surrounded by citizens harnessing the power of technology themselves, responding with an ever-adapting set of technologies is key.
 Sourcing solutions to the need to modernise and utilising limited resources to their full potential is key to the innovation that is a must in this industry.

 There’s two sides to every story - and this particular tale begins with the specific services on offer.
-Whilst the digital transformation of public services is set to encompass the entire team involved, what’s on offer to the citizens is fundamental, too.
+Whilst the digital transformation of public services is set to encompass the entire team involved, what’s on offer to the citizens - and the public sector clients - is fundamental, too.

 And just as the whole system is to undergo innovation, so are the services.

-Central to the innovation, however, isn’t necessarily the creation of new ideas to entice citizens: it's about moving from the abstract of an idea to producing it at the scale and speed required for a public service to both maintain efficiency and respond to demand.
-Recognising your citizens' needs might be the starting point, but responding to them within an appropriate time period is the end-goal.
+At the core of the innovations expected of the industry isn't actually the creation of new ideas to get your citizens on side: it's really about scaling a concept to a complete service that can adapt, evolve, and meet economic development.
+Recognising your citizens' needs might be the starting point, but responding to them within an appropriate time period to elevate customer experience is the end-goal.

 AI, blockchain, the IoT, and extended reality are at the forefront of this, providing the competitive edge you need with data-driven insights into your citizens.